 General Advice for AVIO Interviews

-1. BE ON TIME.
+- BE ON TIME.
 Email or text Talent Engagement if you can’t make it on time.
 They’ll let your interviewer know.
 If you need to reschedule, that’s OK.
 We understand that some days are unpredictable in this business, but communication is vital in these circumstances.

-3. BE HONEST.
+- BE HONEST.
 Admit when you don’t know something.
 If someone uses an acronym you’ve never heard, ask what it is.
 If you haven’t had experience or exposure to something, say so.
 Very few people come into AVIO with every single skill required.
 We have one of the best training programs in the industry, so if you haven’t set up CI/CD pipelines before or aren’t sure about the latest security standards, don’t worry.
-That’s not going to disqualify you, but lying or exaggerating your experience will.
+That’s not going to disqualify you, but lying or exaggerating about your experience will.

-5. BE YOURSELF.
+- BE YOURSELF.
 This is probably the most important thing.
 We want you to show up to work (and your interviews) as your authentic self.
 We’re fairly casual, so wearing business casual attire to your interview is fine.
 But show up as who you are, not what you think we want you to be.
-Also, don’t forget you’re interviewing us, too — take some time to think about what’s important to you and prepare some questions.
+Also, don’t forget you’re interviewing us, too.
+Take some time to think about what’s important to you and prepare some questions.
 The Team Interview is where you’ll meet the folks who know the most about the day-to-day life of an AVIO Developer or Architect, so take advantage of that expertise and ask everything you’re curious about.
 They’ll tell you what life is like working at AVIO.

 AVIO’s Interview Process

-For most of our interviewees, the initial step will be an interview with Talent Engagement.
-In the 30-minute Initial Interview, we’ll cover your history, what you’re looking for in your next career step and some questions about projects and learning experiences.
-Come prepared — we’ll want to know how much travel you’re comfortable with, how much you need to make, and what training you’d be interested in.
+- Initial Interview (30 minutes): We’ll cover your history, what you’re looking for in your next career step, and some questions about projects and learning experiences.
+Come prepared as we’ll want to know how much travel you’re comfortable with, your salary expectations, and what training you’d be interested in.

 Feedback

-Feedback usually comes back within 24 hours of the interview, and you’ll either get an email about next steps or a phone call to debrief and discuss feedback.
+Feedback usually comes back within 48 hours of the interview, and you’ll either get an email about next steps or a phone call to debrief and discuss feedback.
 Feel free to email us if you haven’t heard from us.
 We are committed to providing an excellent candidate experience, and we don’t ever want you to feel like you’re in the dark about where you stand.

 Bonus Tips for Technical Interviews

 These interviews are tough and when you’re nervous, you may forget things you already know.
 To prepare for these, think about the tools and practices you use for every phase: Planning, Design, Development, Deployment, Security, Testing, Support, and Knowledge Transfer.
 What standards do you use for documentation?
 How do you handle logging?
-How do you use Test-Driven Development in your daily work?
+How do you use AI in your daily work?

 If you want to know what AVIO’s standards are, you can find many of them in our webinars.
 If you haven’t used MuleSoft before, you can find free courses on MuleSoft’s training site.
 Make sure this is something you want to work with every day and understand what experience is most relevant to this type of work.